CaptainChicky/Hailstone-Numbers/readme.md

                                                                                         This flag exists on all drivers except lengthHisto.
 If absent, a given driver program will use the largest number on the y axis in the plot as the height.

+    -h, --help                          Optional.
+This prints out the help message, which is a short
+                                        Print the help message.                         description of any flags inputted with this command.
+                                                                                        If this flag is present, the program will not run.
+This flag is available on all drivers.

 Hopefully that was clear enough.
 If not, I will provide some examples below.